hombredequeso/AddingCards/README.md

 It also uses many of the usual web/javascript development suspects along the way: nodejs, gulp, karma, bower.

 Following are a few details concerning the program, setup, and usage (not intended to be comprehensive).
-In the following, 'root directory' means the addingcards/ directory.

-###General Setup
 ####Pre-requisites
 * nodejs and npm installed.
 * An http server of some kind.
 A simple option is to use the nodejs http-server.

 ####The Program
 To use, the following steps or equivalent are required:
 Get the source code: